butttons/flaggly/README.md

 ### Service bindings
 The worker uses the following service bindings to function.
 1. `FLAGGLY_KV` - [Cloudflare Workers KV](https://developers.cloudflare.com/kv/) - The main database for storing flags.
-2. `API_KEY` - [Environment variable](https://developers.cloudflare.com/workers/configuration/environment-variables/) - The public facing API key used by the client.
-3. `SERVICE_KEY` - [Secret](https://developers.cloudflare.com/workers/configuration/secrets/) - The admin API key used to manage the flags.
+2. `JWT_SECRET` - [Secret](https://developers.cloudflare.com/workers/configuration/secrets/) - The secret for to sign and verify keys for the API.
-4. `ORIGIN` - [Environment variable](https://developers.cloudflare.com/workers/configuration/environment-variables/) - Allowed CORS origin or list of origins which can use the service.
+3. `ORIGIN` - [Environment variable](https://developers.cloudflare.com/workers/configuration/environment-variables/) - Allowed CORS origin or list of origins which can use the service.
 Use a comma separated list to allow multiple origins.

 ### Quick Deploy